downingtim/LSDV-PVG/README.md

 ## Basic information

-It has been developed primarly for virus genome, principally large DNA viruses.
+It has been developed primarly for virus genomes, principally large DNA viruses.
 It is still in development, and will be containerised in docker eventually.
 It has been tested primarly in livestock poxviruses, such as lumpy skin disease virus (LSDV), sheeppox virus (SPPV) and goatpox virus (GTPV).
 The test data presented is 6 GTPV genomes as an example.